code-of-kai/git_veil/README.md

 - **No distinguishable difference!**

 The **only** way to confirm success is breaking ALL THREE layers and seeing recognizable plaintext.

+**Think of it like a safe with three locks:** You don't hear a "click" when you crack one lock.
+You only know you succeeded when all three locks open and you see what's inside.

 #### Multiplicative Security Against Algorithmic Attacks